MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 - metric element selection

-  To select multiple metric elements in the visualization as filters, you need to provide the full list of attributes in the visualization and every metric element selection should be the combination of attribute elements from every attribute.
+  To select multiple metric elements in the Visualizations used as filters, you need to provide the full list of attributes in the visualization and every metric element selection should be the combination of attribute elements from every attribute.
 You can use `MstrDossier.applyFilter()` with the following input:

   ```js
   try {